-The futuristic style of the emblem takes users into the world of the future.
+The emblem’s futuristic style transports users to a future world.
 The Hyundai logo is a symbol of progress.
-The brand’s machines use the latest innovations created by the company’s designers and programmers.
+The brand’s machines use the latest innovations the company’s designers and programmers created.

 Hyundai: Brand overview